Phoenix buttons: Phoenix buttons in California

 Phoenix buttons have been found in archaeological excavations in California at several sites (see the Santa Cruz Mission Lost Adobe for one example).
-The buttons have been found as far south as the original 1769 site of the Mission San Diego de Alcalá by the San Diego Bay at Old Town.
+The buttons have been found as far south as the original 1769 site of Mission San Diego de Alcalá by San Diego Bay at Old Town.
 Finding the buttons this far south may indicate that Wyeth's ship may have stopped in San Diego Bay to trade with the Mission and Mission Indians before heading north.

 How the phoenix buttons got to California is still undocumented.
 Given that Wyeth sold his inventory to the Hudson Bay Company in 1836, it is possible that some of the phoenix buttons were part of the Hudson Bay Company trade to California.

 One possible trade route was via the trapper companies fur trade with the California indigenous peoples.
 The Hudson Bay Company had groups of fur trappers in Northern and Central California all through the 1830s, and into the early 1840s, led for many years by a Frenchman, Michel Laframoise.
 Their southernmost camp, known as French Camp, was near present day Stockton.
 However, if the Hudson Bay Company had issued the buttons to the trappers to barter with the indigenous peoples of Northern California’s Sacramento Valley, there should have been buttons found at indigenous sites in that area.
 None have been found.
 Also unexplained, is how the trade buttons would have ended up as far south as San Diego if they had been distributed by the Hudson Bay Company.

 Another possible route is that the buttons were part of Hudson Bay Company’s shipping trade with the San Francisco/Monterey Bay area and then on to other places in the Mexican Republic zone.
 John McLoughlin (HBC chief factor) suggested that the Hudson Bay Company engaged Don Diego Forbes (James Alexander Forbes) as a sales agent for California in 1834.
 Forbes worked for Hudson Bay from 1836-1841.
 The Hudson Bay Company inventory of phoenix buttons would have likely been distributed by Forbes.

 Sprague’s 1990s maps cataloged where phoenix buttons had been found in California.
 He noted that buttons have been recovered at all Mission and Pueblo sites and some ranchos.
 That phoenix buttons were found at these sites suggests that phoenix buttons were distributed through the Mexican Republic zone of California via internal trade systems.
 Phoenix buttons were also found at Fort Ross, Bodega Bay and at Sutter’s Fort.
 These communities traded extensively with the Bay Area Missions.

 Buttons were also found in the San Joaquin Valley at indigenous village sites.
 Some scholars have suggested phoenix buttons may have been used for “decorating Men’s clothing”,” and were items “associated with social displays of high status” among indigenous peoples.
 Many people in these villages were captured by the Spanish Missionaries.
 When they could escape, these people often returned to their home sites, often bringing with them goods from the missions, perhaps even these phoenix buttons.